What is a Federal Direct Loan?

 - For unsubsidized loans interest accumulates on the loan from the time it is paid out.
 You can pay this interest while you're in school, during grace periods, deferment and forbearance periods.
 Any unpaid interest that accumulates during one of these periods will be capitalized and added to the total amount owed also known as your loan principal.

-Steps to complete the Spring 2014 Federal Direct Loan Application
+The Spring 2014 Federal Direct Loan Application deadline has passed.

 Complete the Federal Plus Loan request